berezine81/three-tier-architecture-handson/README.md

-# Three Tier Architecture Deployment on AWS EKS
+# 1.Three Tier Architecture Deployment on AWS EKS using helm charts
+# 2.Observability using Prometheus & Grafana
+# 3.Logging with EFK Stack
+# 4.CI Pipeline for Microservices
+# 5.CD with ArgoCD

 #### PROJECT IDEA

 I came across this project developed by IBM Instana team ,"Stan's Robot Shop" is a sample microservice application you can use as a sandbox to test and learn containerised application orchestration and monitoring techniques.
 I picked up this application to practise handson skills for deploying a microservices application on Kubernetes Managed Cluster.
-This project is perfect to practise building docker containers,Deployment with helm charts, orchestrating with Kubernetes,Montoring of the application & cluster.
+This project is perfect to practise building docker containers,Deployment with helm charts, orchestrating with Kubernetes,Montoring of the application & cluster, and demonstrate CI pipeline for microservices & CD with ArgoCD skills.

 This sample microservice application has been built using these technologies:
 - NodeJS ([Express](http://expressjs.com/))
 - Java ([Spring Boot](https://spring.io/))